Evolutionary Psychology

 Stress

 The evolutionary basis of stress is very clear.
 When you perceive a threat, your body and mind may go into fight or flight mode.
-Physiological changes happen that prepare you for a great struggle or quick retreat.
-The adrenaline kicks in, and your heart rate shoots up.
+Physiological changes happen that prepare you for a great struggle or a quick retreat. adrenaline kicks in, and your heart rate shoots up.
 Other physiological changes happen, and your mind becomes focused on the threat.

-While fight or flight is extremely useful in the wild, it doesn't do you much good when you're, say, facing a critical business meeting or a default on your mortgage.
+While fight or flight is extremely useful in the wild, it doesn't do much good when you're, say, facing a critical business meeting or a default on your mortgage.
 Instead, your mind and body go on alert and then have nothing to do.
 The result is stress and anxiety.
-If you experience those too long, it can seriously damage your physical and mental health.
+If you experience those for too long, it can seriously damage your physical and mental health.
 Learning the implications of these reactions in the present day, along with new treatment methods and challenges can help us understand the effects and causes of fight or flight.

 Parenthood